 - a new WHO task force for civil society engagement.

 This is an exciting time for eye health.
-The WHO will launch the World Report on Vision in October.
-IAPB and members are starting to work with WHO Member States on a resolution for the next World Health Assembly in May 2019.
+Ahead of the launch of the World Report on Vision IAPB and members are starting to work on a resolution for the following World Health Assembly.
 We aim to secure support and buy-in from countries on recommendations and next steps on eye health as set out in the World Report on Vision.
 The WHO eye health team are keen to work with IAPB and members on the future work programme, including the development of the priority package of eye care interventions.
 We will have an important role in ensuring that the package is comprehensive and fit-for-purpose, and in advocating with governments to ensure they include comprehensive eye care in their UHC schemes.
 WHO may also seek help in piloting integration approaches.

 There is a lot to do.
 As implementation of the General Programme of Work begins, we will need to support WHO in their efforts to help make eye health integral to Universal Health Coverage and ensure governments take the practical steps needed to make eye health for all a reality.

-For more information on Universal Health Coverage and the GPW13 please email [email protected]
+For more information on Universal Health Coverage and the GPW13 or on disability inclusion and the GPW13, please email [email protected]